lenincompres/domify/README.md

 ## Attributes

 Set element attributes preciding its property name with an underscore.
+The function also recognizes event handlers.

 ```javascript
 domify({